israelmalagutti/iChurros/README.md

 # iChurros
- Project developed in the front-end techinal challenge proposed by Weebank during the interviewing process
+ Project developed in the <a href="https://gist.github.com/cdias900/79ad711d3b177294bae2abb72c266f45">front-end techinal challenge</a> proposed by Weebank during the interviewing process.